mattiLeBlanc/cfml8-jwt/README.md

  JWT Coldfusion 8 component, loosly based on PHP version @ https://github.com/firebase/php-jwt

-    Description:        This component exposes a encode and decode function which let's you read a JSON Web Token or create one
+    Description:        This component exposes a encode and decode function which let you decode a JSON Web Token or create one
-                        The component is specically written for Coldfusion 8 because of the platform I had to work on.
+                        The component is specially written for Coldfusion 8 because of the platform I had to work on.
-                        It will also work on newer coldfusions (havent tested it yet), where as CFML 10 finally added the HMac() function which would make the CFHashMac redudant.
+                        It will also work on newer coldfusions (havent tested it yet), whereas CFML 10 finally added the HMac() function which would make the CFHashMac redudant.

                         If you rewrite this component, please Fork it.